 The computer logs a trouble code.
 Some people think the code will tell the technician exactly what's wrong.

 Actually, the code will tell the technician what sensor reading is out of parameters.
-It can't really tell you why, because there could be any number of causes.
+It can't really tell him why, because there could be any number of causes.

 Let's say you're feeling hot.
-You get your heat sensor out – a thermometer – put it under our tongue and in a minute or two you learn that you have a fever of 104 degrees.
+You get your heat sensor out – a thermometer – put it under our tongue and in a minute or two you learn that you have a fever of 104 degrees F (40 degrees C).

 You know your symptom – a fever – but you don't know what's causing it.
 Is it the flu, a sinus infection or appendicitis?

 You need more information than just that one sensor reading.
 But it does give you a place to start and narrows down the possible problems.

 There are reports on the internet telling you that you can just go down to an auto parts store and get them to read your trouble code or buy a cheap scan tool to do it yourself.

 There are two problems with that.
 First, the computer stores some trouble codes in short term memory and some in permanent memory.
 Each manufacturer's computer stores generic trouble codes, but they also store codes that are specific to their brand.